rick-62/markdown-cv/index.md

 ## Current Projects

-**RightMove API:**
-Web scraping *Python* app.
-Search Criteria can be passed to a Class Method and a *Pandas* DataFrame is output.
+**RightMove API:** Working on a web scraping *Python* app to help myself and others quickly find properties with a variety of requirements.
+Created a Class, allowing Search Criteria can be passed to an object and a *Pandas* DataFrame outputs a list of the required properties.
+The output is seemlessly created, perfoming various web scraping on RightMoves website.
 Working on description analysis, to extract keywords and blending with area demographics and Google's Map API.
 <br><br>
 **FTSE Stock Picker:**
 Using *Scikit-Learn's* Random Forest Classifier to pick stocks, which will increase by a specified threshold.
 Includes hyperparameter optimisation, approximately 10 financial features created in *NumPy* and Backtesting.